acollign/netrunner-wiki/Progress-Report,-2015-08-(August).md

 3. Someone, please, turn off that damn Noise with Cerebral Static.
 4. SO MANY cards from Old Hollywood, Universe of Tomorrow, and Data and Destiny, courtesy of mtgred, JoelCFC25, JoeyKL, and queueseven.
 Seriously, didn't anyone think of the poor coders before releasing all three packs at once?
 5. Get your Forgers, City Halls and Decoys ready, because tag avoidance is now here.
+6. Paige Piper is now picking pecks of peppers.

+As of this writing, we are at __90.6%__ card automation through _The Universe of Tomorrow_!

 ### How to play...